 Not Just Apples and Honey: Rosh Hashana Foods and Their Many Meanings – We all know that we have to “dip the apple in the honey” on Rosh Hashana.
 But there are so many more symbolic foods that Jews around the world eat on the holiday.
 What do all of these foods mean?
 Why is symbolism such a big part of this holiday?
 How legit are “new simanim” at the Rosh Hashana table?
 And most importantly, what do these traditions say about our people?

 They Tried to Kill Us, We Won, Let’s Eat!
-Jewish Food and Antisemitism – Jews have been oppressed throughout history.
+Jewish Food Defeats Antisemitism – Jews have been oppressed throughout history.
 But every pot has a silver lining.
 Let’s look at the lighter side of darkness.
 How have Jews turned challenges into opportunities, and what delicious foods did we draw directly from the crucible of antisemitism?

 The Original Culinary Movers and Shakers: Jews as Transporters of Food – From oranges to chocolate, wine to sugar, most foods today have spread beyond their birthplaces.
 But did you know that as the most globalized nation in the world, Jews have been intimately involved in their active transmission?
 Hear the surprising stories of the wandering Jew’s gastronomic impact, and the reasons that underlie our role in culinary history.